bcgov/GDX-Analytics/microservices/google-api/README.md

 The JSON configuration is required, following a `-c` or `--conf` flag when running the `google_mybusiness.py` script.
 It follows this structure:

 - `"bucket"`: a string to define the S3 bucket where CSV Google My Business API query responses are stored.
-- `"dbtable"`: a string to define the Redshift table where the S3 stored CSV files are copied to to after their creation.
+- `"dbtable"`: a string to define the Redshift table where the S3 stored CSV files are copied to after their creation.
 - `"metrics"`: an list containing the list of metrics to pull from Google My Business
 - `"locations"`: an object that annotates account information from clients that have provided us access”
   - `"client_shortname"`: the client name to be recorded in the client column of the table for filtering.
 This shortname will also map the path where the `.csv` files loaded into AWS S3 as `'client/google_mybusiness_<client_shortname>/'`.